 It offers more than 65 channels for only $40 per month.
 You can watch the Cowboy Channel by selecting channel 603 (SD) on DirecTV.

 On Verizon FiOS, you can get the Cowboy Channel by tuning to channel 246 (SD).
 However, setup fees apply since it is IPTV, with the cheapest package costing $80 per month.

 This is another IPTV provided by the AT&T company for only $89.99 per month.
-You can stream the Cowboy Channel by selecting channel 566 (SD).
+You can stream the Cowboy Channel live by selecting channel 566 (SD).